By Sheldon Kimber, CEO, Intersect Power

 In some ways, the electric power industry is behaving like the man in the story.
 We are waiting for a savior to pluck us from the quagmire of overloaded interconnection queues and lack of transmission capacity, convinced that help is on the way and betting our companies and livelihoods on such an outcome.

-The reality is our U.S. power grid has added a limited number of miles (1% per year) of new transmission from 2013 to 2020, capable of carrying installed capacity of about 1,250 GW of power if fully utilized around the clock, which most of it is not.
+The reality is our U.S. power grid has added a limited number of miles (1% per year) of new transmission from 2013 to 2020.
 By contrast, the U.S. currently has 1,529 miles of high voltage direct current lines laid and 2.6 million miles of pipelines capable of carrying “trillions of cubic feet of natural gas transporting hundreds of billions of ton/miles of liquid petroleum products each year”.
 U.S. companies have also committed over $200 billion dollars to build new manufacturing projects, with industrial facilities spending nearly $125 billion on energy every year.
 The numbers don’t lie, electric transmission is a uniquely hard form of infrastructure to develop and construct in this country, and no equivalent of the Eisenhower freeway system is coming to save the lines in this country.

 The Heart of the Issue